Quality and Stylish Wide Calf Boots: My Picks

 How to Measure For Wide Calf Boots

-When measuring your legs for boots, it's important to do it correctly to get an accurate measurement that matches what the boot makers are following.
-You'll need a flexible measuring tape; they're not pricey and you can find them on Amazon (this one is less than $3 and has free Prime shipping).
+When measuring your legs for knee-high boots, it's important to do it correctly to get an accurate measurement that matches what the bootmakers are following.ย You'll need a flexible measuring tape; if you don't have one, in a pinch you can use a string or ribbon and then measure it against a tape measure or ruler.

 - To measure calf circumference: Sit in a chair and place your feet flat on the ground, your legs straight.
 Use the measuring to measure the widest part of your calf.
 Be sure to measure both legs; most people have one leg that is wider than the other.
 Use the largest measurement for shopping.
 Do not pull the measuring tape tight; it's better to have it a bit loose so you have room in your boots for hosiery, leggings, or jeans.
 If you are under 5'4″ you may wish to add an inch to your measurement as the widest part of the boot's shaft may be higher than where your calf's widest point may be.